Frequently Asked Questions about Improved Academic Performance

-- and improve adult productivity in the school system
+- Improve adult productivity in the school system.

 Maintaining physical conditions and good environmental quality in schools can yield a high rate of return on academic outcomes.

-The price of neglect is high, but the investment in maintenance need not be.
+The price of neglect is high, but the investment in maintenance doesn't need to be.

 School districts can integrate no-cost and low-cost activities that safeguard the school environment and achieve significant health and performance improvements.
 School districts with proactive facility maintenance programs have demonstrated a strong business case for coordinating activities to improve the physical environment, as well as student health, in an integrated program focused on improved academic achievement.

 School districts face tough choices in deciding how to allocate resources.
 However, funds invested in facility maintenance to prevent and fix problems that impact health and learning are both sound and necessary.

 So, how should schools invest their money?
 The IAQ Tools for Schools Program was launched in 1995 to help school districts effectively manage IAQ and improve the health and academic performance of students.
 Since its inception, thousands of school systems have adopted IAQ management plans based on IAQ Tools for Schools guidance.
 In 2007, EPA conducted an in-depth evaluation of three school districts that had implemented IAQ Tools for Schools management programs to identify the programs’ impacts and the key drivers of improved outcomes.
 Before the programs were implemented, common IAQ challenges at all three sites included: